To play online press the screenshot above and then the start button. Or you can download the game and play offline.

 which may be played in the web browser.
 Sort the supercomputers by PFLOPS speed, year and country.
 IT learning game, suitable for online classes and interactive lessons.

 Free online educational game.
-Lesson 1b for 9 grade clasroom game.
+Lesson 1b for 9 grade classroom game.

-This fun learning game include the the following supercomputers:
+This interactive lesson include the the following supercomputers:

 2018 IBM Summit 122.3 PFLOPS Oak Ridge, U.S.

 2016 Sunway TaihuLight 93.01 PFLOPS Wuxi, China

 2012 Cray Titan 17.59 PFLOPS Oak Ridge, U.S.

 2012 IBM Sequoia 17.17 PFLOPS Livermore, U.S.

 2011 Fujitsu K computer 10.51 PFLOPS Kobe, Japan

 2009 Cray Jaguar 1.759 PFLOPS Oak Ridge, U.S.